robbieflockhart/SET08103_group30/SEMFiles/Backlog.md

 o Create a report that displays all the countries in the world, sorted by largest population to smallest

 o Create a report displaying all the countries in a continent, sorted by largest population to smallest

+o Create a report that displays all the countries in a region, sorted by largest population to smallest

+o Create a report that displays all the cities in the world, sorted by largest population to smallest

+o Create a report displaying all of the cities in a continent, sorted by largest population to smallest

+o Create a report that displays all the cities in a region, sorted by largest population to smallest

+o Create a report that displays all the cities in a country, sorted by largest population to smallest

+o Create a report that displays all the cities in a district, sorted by the largest population to smallest

+o Create a report that displays all the capital cities in the world, sorted by the largest population to the smallest

+o Create a report that displays all the capital cities in the continent, sorted by the largest population to the smallest

+o Create a report that displays all the capital cities in the region, sorted by the largest population to the smallest